Shop the Eclipse Store

 • At least two, and up to five, solar eclipses occur each year, but no more than two can be total.

-• The Sun is 400 times larger than the Moon, but it's also 400 times farther away, making total solar eclipses possible due to the apparently identical sizes of the Sun and the Moon in the sky.
+• The diameter of the Sun is 400 times larger than the Moon, but it's also 400 times farther away, making total solar eclipses possible due to the apparently identical sizes of the Sun and the Moon in the sky.

 • The word "eclipse" comes from "ekleipsis," the Ancient Greek word for abandonment.